ITINERARIES A Cultural Journey of Kyushu Experience Kyushu's rich culture, from native Japanese gardens to Western-style cathedrals.

 Take the electric tramway to Oura Cathedral and Glover Garden .
 Oura Cathedral is Japan's oldest Christian building built by Japanese, while Glover Garden is a park made of nine Western-style buildings that were once home to foreign residents.

 Huis Ten Bosch is a theme park that recreates old Europe with Dutch-style buildings and canals.
 The theme park is best known for its springtime Tulip Festival and the Kingdom of Lights event in winter, but the park has plenty of events year-round.
-If you want more time here, you can stay in the park at one of the four hotels.
+If you want more time here, you can stay in the park at one of the five hotels.

 Kumamoto City is home to magnificent Kumamoto Castle.
 Despite being damaged in the 2016 Kumamoto earthquake, the black castle is a stately and imposing symbol of the city.
 With over 800 cherry blossom trees surrounding the castle, it is a great place to enjoy cherry blossom season.